 The PEBS record format may be extended across different processor implementations.
 The IA32\PERF\CAPABILITES MSR defines a mechanism for software to handle the evolution of PEBS record format in processors that support architectural performance monitoring with version id equals 2 or higher.
 The bit fields of IA32\PERF\CAPABILITES are defined in Table 35-2 of Chapter 35, "Model-Specific Registers (MSRs)".
-The relevant
+The relevant bit fields that governs PEBS are:

 - PEBSTrap [bit 6]: When set, PEBS recording is trap-like.
 After the PEBS-enabled counter has overflowed, PEBS record is recorded for the next PEBS-able event at the completion of the sampled instruction causing the PEBS event.
 When clear, PEBS recording is fault-like.
 The PEBS record is recorded before the sampled instruction causing the PEBS event. - PEBSSaveArchRegs [bit 7]: When set, PEBS will save architectural register and state information according to the encoded value of the PEBSRecordFormat field.
-On processors based on Intel Core microarchitecture, this bit is always 1 - PEBSRecordFormat [bits 11:8]: Valid encodings are: - 0000B: Only general-purpose registers, instruction pointer and RFLAGS registers are saved in each PEBS record (seeSection 18.13.7).
+When clear, only the return instruction pointer and flags are recorded.
+On processors based on Intel Core microarchitecture, this bit is always 1 - PEBSRecordFormat [bits 11:8]: Valid encodings are: - 0000B: Only general-purpose registers, instruction pointer and RFLAGS registers are saved in each PEBS record (seeSection 18.13.7). - 0001B: PEBS record includes additional information of IA32\PERF\GLOBAL\STATUS and load latency data. (seeSection 18.7.1.1). - 0010B: PEBS record includes additional information of IA32\PERF\GLOBAL\STATUS, load latency data, and TSX tuning information. (seeSection 18.10.2). - 0011B: PEBS record includes additional information of load latency data, TSX tuning information, TSC data, and the applicable counter field replaces IA32\PERF\GLOBAL\STATUS at offset 90H. (see Section 18.12.1.1).